Homemade White Bread

 STEP 3: Add the remaining water, sugar, 1 tablespoon of melted butter, and salt to the yeast.
 Stir, then add the flour and mix until a shaggy dough forms.

 STEP 4: Knead the dough for 10 minutes, then shape it into a ball.
-Place the dough back in the mixing bowl and cover it for about one hour.
+Return the dough to the mixing bowl and cover it for about one hour.

 STEP 5: The dough should have doubled in size.
-Gently punch down the dough, turn it onto a work surface, and divide it in two.
+Gently punch it down, turn it onto a work surface, and divide it in two.
 Shape each piece into a smooth ball, sealing the seams.

 STEP 6: Place one dough ball at each end of the loaf pan.
 Cover, and let rise for about 1 hour.